Join us on Zoom

 In order to respect the privacy of our congregation, we kindly request that you do not share meeting links with others, thank you.

 Sunday Compline 7.00pm

 Wednesday Meditation & Mindfulness 8.00pm

 Fancy grabbing a coffee and a chat after church services?
 Find out how people can meet for small group chats on Zoom after a service.
-We hope to offer this after our weekly worship soon.
+We now offer this after our weekly worship on Sunday and Wednesday mornings.